apache/arrow-site/powered_by.md

 * **[OmniSci][10] (formerly MapD):** In-memory columnar SQL engine designed to run on both GPUs and CPUs.
 OmniSci supports Arrow for data ingest and data interchange via CUDA IPC handles.
 This work is part of the [GPU Open Analytics Initiative][11]
+* **[OpenObserve][50]:** Petabyte scale observability tool for logs, metrics, and traces with visualizations.
+High focus on usability and simplicity.
+Supports opentelemetry and many existing log and metrics forwarders.
 * **[pandas][12]:** data analysis toolkit for Python programmers. pandas supports reading and writing Parquet files using pyarrow.
 Several pandas core developers are also contributors to Apache Arrow.